How I Built The Most Viral Real Estate Brand On Facebook (From My Couch)

 Now, based on what I’ve told you, you might assume I was a crackhead or something.
 And I wouldn’t blame you.
-I mean, LOOK at that couch.
-I was practically living on that thing—it doubled as both my bed and “office.”
+I was practically living on my couch—it doubled as both my bed and “office.”

 I wasn’t a crackhead at all, though.
 Drugs were never my deal.
 See, I was actually a different kind of crackhead.
 Instead of searching for my next high, I was searching for that elusive lil’ booger called “happiness within.”

 Little did I realize, happiness comes from making others happy.
 Give value to others, and it will boomerang back to you.
 Looking back, I hadn’t doled out much value at that point in my life.